DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 In which case nothing would matter.

 [Go then, Jeanne.
-In order to become new hero to humanity.
+In order to become a new hero to the humanity.
 And Kai...]

 She unintentionally left out chuckle.